 The miniature jars have a smooth side for labeling, and I found that an extra fine-point paint pen (I used this one) worked great on the glass.

-To transfer all my spices from the old tins to the new jars, I used this silicone funnel and found it super effective for the job.
+To transfer all my spices from the old tins to the new jars, I used this silicone funnel and found it super efficient for the job.
 It’s wide enough for whole spices like peppercorns, but narrow enough to fit the mouth of the jars.

 Instead, I found these soft foam liners and they are seriously game-changing!
 They can be cut to length with just a pair of scissors, and they work really well in shallow drawers where tiered racks may be too bulky.

 The design is stupid simple: a set of channels down each liner creates a groove that nestles your spice jars straight down the center.
 The groove holds all the standard sized spice bottles, including larger ones.

 I use my own method for sorting them by flavor profile: peppers, Mexican spices, Italian herbs, and Asian spices (all my most-used jars) in the first drawer, then sweet spices, Moroccan spices, and an assortment of prepackaged salts, rubs, and seasonings in the second drawer.